bazelbuild/rules_k8s/README.md

 `:dev.diff` maps to `kubectl diff`, which will diff the live against the would-be applied version.
 For more information see the `kubectl` documentation.

-This applies the **resolved** template, which includes republishing images.
+This diffs the **resolved** template, but does not include republishing images.

 <a name="k8s_object"></a>
 ## k8s_object